-No right is exercisable until the earlier to occur of (i) the close of business on the tenth business day following the date of the earlier of either public announcement that a person has become, or RGA first has notice or otherwise determines that a person has become, an acquiring person without the prior express written consent of RGA; or (ii) the close of business on the tenth business day following the commencement of a tender offer or exchange offer, without the prior written consent of RGA, by a person which, upon consummation, would result in such person becoming an acquiring person (the earlier of the dates in clause (i) or (ii) above being referred to in this document as the "distribution date").
+No right is exercisable until the earlier to occur of (i) the close of business on the tenth business day following the date of public announcement that a person has become, or obtained the right to become, an acquiring person without the prior express written consent of RGA; or (ii) the close of business on the tenth business day following the commencement of a tender offer or exchange offer, without the prior written consent of RGA, by a person which, upon consummation, would result in such person becoming an acquiring person (the earlier of the dates in clause (i) or (ii) above being referred to in this document as the "distribution date").

 Until the distribution date, the rights will be transferred with and only with the applicable class of RGA's common stock.
-Until the distribution date, new common stock certificates issued upon transfer or new issuances of common stock will contain a notation incorporating the rights agreement by reference.
-As soon as practicable following the distribution date, separate certificates evidencing the rights ("right certificates") will be mailed to holders of record of the common stock as of the close of business on the distribution date and such separate certificates alone will then evidence the rights.
+Until the distribution date, new common stock certificates issued after the record date upon transfer or new issuances of common stock will contain a notation incorporating the rights agreement by reference.
+As soon as practicable following the distribution date, separate certificates evidencing the rights

+("right certificates") will be mailed to holders of record of the common stock as of the close of business on the distribution date and such separate certificates alone will then evidence the rights.

 Expiration.
-The rights will expire, if not previously exercised, on the earlier to occur of (i) the final expiration date (as defined below) or (ii) the time at which the rights are redeemed or exchanged pursuant to the Section 382 shareholder rights plan.
-The final expiration date is the earlier of (a) the date that is

-36 months and one day following the effectiveness of the recapitalization, and (b) such other date as the RGA board of directors may determine in good faith in accordance with the Section 382 shareholder rights plan.
+The rights will expire, if not previously exercised, on the earlier to occur of (i) the final expiration date (as defined below) or (ii) the time at which the rights are redeemed or exchanged pursuant to the rights plan.
+The final expiration date is the earlier of (a) the date that is 36 months and one day following the effectiveness of the recapitalization, and (b) such other date as the RGA board of directors may determine in good faith in accordance with the Section 382 shareholder rights plan.
 The rights will also expire in the event the recapitalization and distribution agreement terminates in accordance with its terms prior to the consummation of the split-off.

 Junior Participating Preferred Stock.
-Shares of junior participating preferred stock purchasable upon exercise of the rights will not be redeemable and will be junior to any other series of preferred stock RGA may issue (unless otherwise provided in the terms of such stock).
-Each share of junior participating preferred stock will have a preferential dividend in an amount equal to the greater of \$1.00 and 100 times any dividend declared on each share of common stock.
-In the event of liquidation, the holders of the junior participating preferred stock will receive a preferred liquidation payment per share of junior participating preferred stock equal to the greater of \$100 and 100 times the payment made per share of RGA common stock.
-Each share of junior participating preferred stock equal to the greater of \$100 and 100 times the payment made per share of RGA common stock.
-Each share of junior participating preferred stock equal to the greater of \$100 and 100 times the payment made per share of RGA common stock are converted or exchanged, each share of junior participating preferred stock will be entitled to receive 100 times the amount and type of consideration received per share of RGA common stock.
+Shares of junior participating preferred stock purchasable upon exercise of the rights will not be redeemable and will be junior to any other series of junior participating preferred stock RGA may issue (unless otherwise provided in the terms of such stock).
+Each share of junior participating preferred stock will have a preferred iduidation an amount equal to 100 times any dividend declared on each share of common stock.
+In the event of liquidation, the holders of the junior participating preferred stock will have a preferred stock are converted or exchanged, each share of junior participating preferred stock will be entitled to receive 100 times the amount and type of consideration in which shares of common stock.
 The rights of the junior participating preferred stock as to dividends, liquidation and voting, and in the event of mergers and consolidations, are protected by customary anti-dilution provisions.
-Because of the nature of the junior participating preferred stock's dividend, liquidation and voting rights, the value of the one one-hundredth interest in a share of junior participating preferred stock purchasable upon exercise of each right should approximate the value of one share of RGA common stock.
+Because of the nature of the junior participating preferred stock's dividend, liquidation and voting rights, the value of the one one-hundredth interest in a share of junior participating preferred stock will approximate the value of one share of common stock.